Saying Goodbye to Florentine Mamma Popi

 There were so many tears shed as the plane landed in the small airport of Florence, the beauty of the Tuscan hills blurred through the tears but it still managed to take my breath away.
 Patches of bright green fields, then lines of grey, green olive trees that looked fluffy at this time of year, rows of dark green cypress and those sweet hills that surround Florence that almost look like a green glove that holds Florence in the palm of its hand.
 Just as you land, if you crouch down low you see the Duomo rising above Florence, with her white whalebones holding the terracotta roof together.
 I have seen it hundreds of time before but it’s beauty always stuns and for a couple of seconds I forgot to breathe.

 It feel like twenty years were winding up, the decade was almost over.
 Popi had called me to Florence and now she was saying goodbye.
-The women that led me to photography was now leaving and I too was moving on to a new phase of my life.
+The women that led me to photography and my life purpose was now leaving and I too was moving on to a new phase of my life.

 I ran my hand along the white and green stone of Il battistero and chose my favourite streets as I went one last time to see this special soul.
 Florence had never looked so good, she was decked out for Christmas in her best regalia and walking her back streets was a sensual pleasure.
 A pleasure I had almost forgotten about but my body hadn’t.

 Popi taught me 3 great lessons: don’t sweat the small stuff – it just doesn’t matter, to live for the day because that is what we have in our hand right now, and to follow your heart.